stephenberry/glaze/docs/binary.md

 # Tagged Binary Messages (Crusher)

-Glaze provides a tagged binary format to send and receive messages much like JSON, but with significantly improved performance and message size savings.
+Glaze provides a tagged binary format to send and receive messages like JSON, but with significantly improved performance and message size savings.

 The binary specification is known as [Crusher](https://github.com/stephenberry/crusher).

-Integers and integer keys are locally compressed for efficiency.
-Elements are byte aligned, but size headers uses bit packing where the benefits are greatest and performance costs are low.

 Most classes use `std::memcpy` for maximum performance.